Helping you located Abu Dhabi on a map, how to differentiate it from Dubai and uncovering the truth behind one of the wealthiest cities in the world.

 Whilst Muslim’s are forbidden from drinking alcohol, non-Muslims are free to have a drink, but must abide by certain rules.
 For home consumption, non-Muslim expats must have a special drinking licence to purchase alcohol from specialised stores.

-Tourists can purchase alcohol from licenced premises, primarily bars in hotels.
+Tourists can purchase alcohol from licenced premises in Abu Dhabi, primarily bars in hotels.
 Some nightclubs, social clubs and restaurants also have alcohol licenses.

 Note that drinking in public and public drunkness are strictly prohibited and come with hefty fines and jail terms.
 Always keep drinking to areas where it’s allowed and in moderation.